sabyrzhan/learning-progress/distributed_systems.md

         * Inability to range query without partition key
         * Bad performance for big data
         * Uneven distribution between the nodes
+2. Hash based partitining - using hash function on search criterias to find the correct node, most commonly with `mod` operator.
+    1. Pros:
+        * ability to calcuate node at runime without storing any statfull information about the location
+        * more changes the data is evenly distributed
+    2. Cons:
+        * Inability to perform range queries between the nodes
+        * Adding or removing node requires whole system to re-partition, which will require movement of all data within the nodes

 ## Three pillars of observability
 1. Metrics